Sony WF-1000XM4 vs Bose QuietComfort Earbuds: which are better?

 Sony WF-1000XM4 vs Bose QuietComfort Earbuds: build and comfort

-The WF-1000XM4 are more rounded in appearance compared to the Bose.
-They're designed to sit more in your ear opening while the bulky part of the Bose earpieces are positioned more on the outside.
+The WF-1000XM4 are more rounded in appearance compared with the Bose.
+They're designed to sit more in your ear opening, while the bulky part of the Bose earpieces are positioned more on the outside.
 This means the QuietComfort protrude a bit more, so if you want the more discreet design, we'd go for the Sonys.

-The Sony ear tips are made from polyurethane and feel like a silicone-foam hybrid.
-They sit deeper in your ear canal compared to the Bose tips, but both provide very good levels of noise isolation.
+The Sony ear tips are made from polyurethane and feel like a silicone/foam hybrid.
+They sit deeper in your ear canal compared with the Bose tips, but both provide very good levels of noise isolation.
 Open up the Sony Headphones Connect app and you can even run a test to see just how good your seal is.
-Disappointingly, you only get three different sizes of tip to choose from in the box.
+Disappointingly, you get only three different sizes of tip to choose from in the box.

-The Bose's carry case is quite a bit bigger than Sony's, so the XM4s are slightly more portable.
+Bose's carry case is quite a bit bigger than Sony's, so the XM4s are slightly easier to carry around.
 The Bose case also has a mechanical catch rather than a magnetic fastening, meaning it's very secure, although the Sony's magnet and the magnets holding the earbuds in place are exceptionally strong too.

 Like to brave the elements?
 Both these wireless in-ears are rated IPX4 water-resistant.
-That's nothing to write home about but they'll withstand sweat and the odd rain shower, so should be fine for taking out and about.
+That's nothing to write home about but they will withstand sweat and the odd rain shower, so should be fine for taking out and about.

 **Winner** Draw